Transport Tycoon

-Transport Tycoon is a business simulation game designed and programmed by Chris Sawyer, and published by MicroProse on 15 November 1994 for MS-DOS.
-It is a transport business simulation game, presented in an isometric view in 2D with graphics by Simon Foster, in which the player acts as a transport company owner, who competes against rival companies to make as much profit as possible by transporting passengers and various goods by road, rail, sea, and air.
+Transport Tycoon is a business simulation game designed and programmed by Chris Sawyer for MS-DOS.
+It was published by MicroProse in November 1994.
+Using an isometric 2D view with graphics by Simon Foster, the player acts as a transport company owner, who competes against rival companies to make as much profit as possible by transporting passengers and various goods by road, rail, sea, and air.

 Transport Tycoon Deluxe is an expanded and improved version of the original game, released in 1995.
 A version for Android and iOS was released on 3 October 2013 based on the sequel, Chris Sawyer's Locomotion.
-Two fan-made game engine recreations OpenTTD and Simutrans are also available.
-In November 2024, Atari SA acquired the intellectual property rights from Chris Sawyer.
+Two fan-made game engine recreations, OpenTTD and Simutrans, are also available.
+In November 2024, Atari SA acquired the intellectual property rights from Chris Sawyer and re-released the Deluxe edition on digital distribution platforms Steam and GOG.com in 2026.

 Gameplay

 Transport Tycoon is a business simulation game where the player takes control over a transportation company and is tasked with building out a transportation network by constructing transport routes in order to move passengers, mail, goods and materials around an isometric map to earn money.
 Players have a variety of vehicles to their disposal, including trains, trucks, buses, ships, airplanes and helicopters.
 Every map in the vanilla game is randomly generated.
 The main goal of the game is to make the most profit over the course of the game.
 Additionally, the game tracks high scores at higher difficulty levels, but they do not determine the win-state.
-The game takes place in real-time and can played optionally against a maximum of seven computer opponents.
+The game takes place in real-time and can be played optionally against a maximum of seven computer opponents.
 A game spans a century with the start in 1930, and finishing in 2030.
 There is the option to continue playing but the game won't keep a score.
 Time ticks off in set increments, every in-game year takes about roughly 20 minutes.
 The game allows the player to save at any time, and multiple saves of a particular game at any point are possible.
 It also provides the opportunity to play against another human player via a serial link and a modem connection.

 There are a number of difficulty options available that can be modified, including difficulty and speed of the competitors, various terrain generation settings, quantity of towns and industries, subsidy multiplier, disaster occurrences and the choice between a steady or cyclical economy.
 Based on personal preferences, there are a number of currencies the user can pick from and town names are either based on American, English or European names.
 Upon starting a new game the player is asked to pick an avatar, name and primary colour for the company.
 The player starts out by borrowing money to finance construction of transport facilities, and is charged interest until the loan is repaid.
 The game also features disasters, vehicle crashes and town councils.
 Players can not construct their own cities, but can rename existing ones.